Install Kong for Kubernetes

 If you are using a cloud-provider to install Kong on a managed Kubernetes offering, such as Google Kubernetes Engine (GKE), Amazon EKS (EKS), Azure Kubernetes Service (AKS), and so on, ensure that you have set up your Kubernetes cluster on the cloud-provider and have

 Once you have a Kubernetes cluster and kubectl configured, installation for any cloud-provider uses one of the above methods (YAML manifests, Helm Chart, or Kustomize) to install Kong.

 Each cloud-provider has some minor variations in how they allow configuring specific resources like Load-balancers, volumes, etc. We recommend following their documentation to adjust these settings.

 If you are using a database, we recommend running Kong in the in-memory mode (also known as DB-less) inside Kubernetes as all of the configuration is stored in the Kubernetes control-plane.
 This setup simplifies Kong’s operations, so no need to worry about Database provisioning, backup, availability, security, etc.

 If you decide to use a database, we recommend that you run the database outside of Kubernetes.
 You can use a service like Amazon’s RDS or a similar managed Postgres service from your cloud-provider to automate database operations.

 We do not recommend using Kong with Cassandra on Kubernetes deployments, as the features covered by Kong’s use of Cassandra are handled by other means in Kubernetes.

-See Using Kong for Kubernetes for information about Concepts, How-to guides, and Reference guides.
+See the Kong Ingress Controller docs for information about concepts, how-to guides, and reference guides.